gridlang/grid/docs/src/map.md

-# Grid Operator
+# Map

-The `#` operator -- known as the Grid operator -- is used to iterate over the following types:
+The `#` operator -- also known as the Grid operator -- is used to map over the following types:

 | Input | Output |
 |-------|--------|